How do I choose the right type of clothes dryer?

 For even more savings, consider ENERGY STAR certified heat pump dryers - they can save 20-60 percent more than conventional clothes dryers.
 Consumers with high clothes dryer usage and high electricity rates have the potential for large energy and cost savings.

 Heat pump dryers take in ambient air, heat it, and then recirculate it in the dryer to maintain the temperature without using much energy.
 Rather than releasing moist air through a dryer vent to the exterior of the home as a conventional dryer does, a heat pump dryer passes humid air in the dryer drum through a condenser to remove the moisture without losing too much heat.
 The condensed moisture (water) from the drum is drained or emptied out of a holding tank in the dryer.
+Watch this video to see a heat pump dryer in action.

 When considering a heat pump model, keep in mind: